himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Congyuchen/index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Principal Investigators
+  - Researchers
 ---

-Chao LI is a researcher of Tensor Learning Team at RIKEN AIP.
-His research interests include tensor neural network and deep learning.
+Yuchen CONG is a research student in Himeno-Sun Lab and Tensor Learning Team at RIKEN AIP.
+His main research interests are in quantum computer building.